JRVT5/Spooky-Mansion-and-Adventure/README.md

 # Spooky-Mansion-and-Adventure
-Choose to play the Spooky Mansion or the Adventure game in a json format.\n Use the play_game.py file to play the games.
+Choose to play the Spooky Mansion or the Adventure game in a json format.
+Use the play_game.py file to play the games.
 Spooky Mansion takes you to a haunted mansion where you have to find your way out through hidden doors and mysterious aliens.
 Adventure takes you on a trip through a school where you must find your transcript and escape through the locked exit.